adworacz/zsmooth/README.md

 * Support x86_64 and aarch64 CPU architectures, with all architectures supported by the Zig compiler being possible in theory.
 * (Eventually) Vapoursynth and Avisynth support.
 (Whenever I get the spare time and motivation.)

-Note: FP16 support is a work in progress.
+**Note on FP16:** FP16 support is a work in progress.
 All functions support it but some are much slower than they need to be.
-I'm currently suspecting that this is a bug in Zig's compiler, as explicitly processing FP16 data with FP32 operations is much faster.
-The Zig compiler should really be handling this FP16->FP32 processing on its own, so I'm currently investigating the issue.
+Future Zig versions should make this easier, see [this Zig issue](https://github.com/ziglang/zig/issues/19550) for more details.

+**Note on AVX2:** AVX2 is the assumed baseline for all pre-built x86_64 binaries.
+AVX2 has been out available since 2013, so there's very little hardware left that doesn't support it.
+If there's demand for pre-AVX2 builds, please open an issue and explain (in detail) your needs and reasoning.

 ## Implemented Features/Functions
 Please see this [pinned issue](https://github.com/adworacz/zsmooth/issues/7) for the current list, and up vote accordingly.